Strange Tales and Modern Legends

 I’m honored to have three of my zines in stock at Common Meter, a new zine distro and poetry micropress!

 These three zines – Ghost Stories, Haunted Houses, and Haunted Haiku – are only available through Common Meter.
-They’ve done a fantastic job of creating listings, which you can find on their website (here).
+They’ve done a fantastic job with the listings, which you can find on their website (here).
 It’s incredible to see my creative work presented in such a cool and stylish way, and I’m beyond impressed by how Common Meter supports the writers and poets they work with.
 I understand that the press is currently creating a series of original, hand-printed chapbooks, so please check them out if you’re interested in reading (and perhaps publishing) cutting-edge writing.

 I also want to recommend Common Meter’s Instagram (here), where they’ve started to post gorgeous photos featuring zines ranging from bright and colorful minicomics to letterpress poetry chapbooks.
-They’re just getting off the ground, and I can wait to see where the wind takes them.
+They’re just getting off the ground, and I can’t wait to see where the wind takes them.

 Good Reads from 2022